fxkuehl/keyboard/layout.md

 The PLUM keyboard[13] was an attempt to market a matrix keyboard with an easy to learn layout, aimed at users who are not already touch-typing with QWERTY.
 It places the most common letters of the Engish language on the home row, arranged to form the words "read on this".

-This layout is a slight variation on the original PLUM layout, which placed the TAB and Backspace keys in the middle of the keyboard.
+The layout shown here is a slight variation on the original PLUM layout, which placed the TAB and Backspace keys in the middle of the keyboard.
 I replaced those key positions with `;:` and `'"` to match other layouts compared here more closely.

 With the common words on the home row, the layout achieves good scores for fast bigrams and 3-grams, only slightly lower than Workman.
 However, the main disadvantage is a very high number of same-finger bigrams, even worse than QWERTY.
-The heatmap scores and finger travel are also not as good as other ergonimic-optimized keyboard layouts.
+The heatmap scores and finger travel are also not as good as other ergonomic-optimized keyboard layouts.

 ---